maheshakya/maheshakya.github.io/_posts/2014-08-17-performance-comparison-among-lsh-forest-annoy-and-flann.markdown

 1. Index building time of each ANN (Approximate Nearest Neighbor) implementation.
 2. Accuracy of nearest neighbors queries with their query times.

 Python code used for this evaluation can be found in this [Gist](https://gist.github.com/maheshakya/b7bcf915c9d5bab89d8d).
+Parameters of
+`LSHForest` (`n_estimators=10` and `n_candidates=50`) are kept fixed during this experiment.
+Accuracies can be raised by tuning these parameters.

 ## Results